Abdumalik Khalokov: Amateur career

-He won gold medal at the 2018 Summer Youth Olympics in bantamweight -56kg and at the AIBA Youth World Boxing Championships 2018 in -56kg weight category.
-At the 2018 Youth World Championships he fought against Russian Vsevolod Shumkov and won gold medal in Bantamweight.
+He won gold medal at the 2018 Summer Youth Olympics in bantamweight −56kg and at the AIBA Youth World Boxing Championships 2018 in −56kg weight category.
+At the 2018 Youth World Championships he fought against Russian Vsevolod Shumkov and won gold medal in bantamweight.
 In 2021 Khalokov took part at the AIBA World Boxing Championships 2021 in Belgrade, Serbia and won silver medal of tournier in Lightweight (60kg) division.
+He trains under the guidance of Davron Gafurov.